Call Us Today - It's Free! Text Us

 Theft

-Felony theft is a charge given to crimes in which a person is accused of stealing another person’s property worth at least $2,000 or any amount of property from an elderly or disabled individual.
+Felony theft is a charge given to crimes in which a person is accused of stealing another person’s property.
+It is a felony charge if the property stolen is worth at least $2,000 or if any amount of property is stolen from an elderly or disabled individual.
 Upon conviction of a felony theft charge, you can face many years of incarceration and thousands of dollars in financial penalties.

 Weapons Charge